 The price of your O&M will also depend on the service level you choose.
 The scope of agreements ranges from bare-bones to full-service—which adds another dimension to the calculation.

 What should you look for in a commercial solar O&M provider?

 The provider and O&M service level you choose will depend on your needs and budget.
-Ideally, you should consider a company that provides monitoring and performance alerts, regular and meaningful reporting, as well as cleaning and inspection services.
-In addition, you will want a service provider that has a team who handles escalations and emergencies and rapidly responds to maintenance and repair needs.
+Ideally, you should consider a company that provides the following: monitoring and performance alerts; regular and meaningful reporting; and cleaning and inspection services.
+In addition, you will want a service provider that has a team who handles escalations and emergencies—and rapidly responds to maintenance and repair needs.